btroncone/learn-rxjs/operators/transformation/mergemap.md

   .mergeMap(makePromiseRequest)
 ```

-Lastly, if an array or iterable is returned each item will be emitted in sequence.
-For instance:
+Lastly, if an array or iterable is returned each item will be emitted in sequence:

 ```js
 Observable.of([1,2,3])